raymondworkshop/raymondworkshop.github.io/_posts/2025-02-09-understanding-your-emotions.md

 ---
 layout: post
-title: "Understand your emotions"
+title: "Understanding your emotions"
 date: 2025-02-09
 original: 2022-03-11
 comments: true
 categories: [home, important, self, softskills, learning]
-abstract: "Understand your emotions; And you can Control your life  ."
+abstract: "Understanding your emotions; And you can Control your life  ."
 ---

 #### Some notes on LOVE